kornha/parliament/README.md

 A heuristic would be to consider something newsworthy if it is discussed with high frequency.
 Social media feeds and news outlets rely on this heuristic significantly.
 As discussed, this is not sufficient, and it favors bias.
 However, if we already know bias as we have calculated above, we can consider something to be `Newsworthy` if it not only has a high frequency in our given publication period, but it also has a high frequency amongst some or all bias groups.
 This exact algorithm is still being calculated but it yields a number between `0.0` and `1.0` where `0.0` represents _the least possible newsworthy event_ and `1.0` represents _the most possible newsworthy event_.
 For regionalization we don't change the scale at all, it is a global concept from which we can still filter by region for localized news.

-## Context
+## Contextualization

-> **Context**: The cross-bias consensus for what information should be included in a `Story`.
+> **Contextualization**: The cross-bias consensus for what information should be included in a `Story`.

 News providers will invariably include different information when telling a `Story`.
 Based on the information included, a viewer may perceive content very differently.
-If we were to find cross-bias consensus on what `Context` to include in a given `Story`, we could maximally ensure fairness in reporting.
+If we were to find cross-bias consensus on what `Contextualization` to include in a given `Story`, we could maximally ensure fairness in reporting.

-### Context Algorithm
+### Contextualization Algorithm

-We calculate context by ensuring information reporting meets a `Center` degree of `Bias`.
+We calculate contextualization by ensuring information reporting meets a `Center` degree of `Bias`.
 That is, if we have significant amount of centrist sources, we will aggregate their contextualization of a `Story` and use that in our reporting.
-For each `Claim`, `Opinion`, or `Phrase` that is beyond centrist, we should be sure to include labeling of the context, as well as context from the angular opposite.
-In this way, we are always reporting news with fair `Context` that matches our `Centrist` `Bias`.
+For each `Claim`, `Opinion`, or `Phrase` that is beyond centrist, we should be sure to include labeling of the contextualization, as well as contextualization from the angular opposite.
+In this way, we are always reporting news with fair `Contextualization` that matches our `Centrist` `Bias`.

 ## Concepts